joaocarvalhoopen/Lorenz_Strange_Attractor_in_Java/README.md

 Lorenz discovered in 1963 the butter fly effect while studying the weather models by simplifying the equations to it's simplest form that would generate a chaotic system.

 ## Trajectory image for the first 1500 steps, with a step of 0.01 and initial conditions of x=0.1 y=0 z=0
+Click on the image to see the animation of the trajectory. <br>
 ![Alt text](./lorenz_strange_attractor.svg)

 ## Lorenz strange attractor differential equations.